 ControlFull control over architecture, data processing, security, and system logic.Dependence on the provider, limited access to the model, possible API changes, and updates that may disrupt current workflows.

-Complex tasksCustom solutions are needed when data is scattered (websites, social media, reports) and require intelligent processing rather than simple parsing.Ready-made APIs can hardly handle complex tasks like working with heterogeneous data from multiple sources and addressing specific tasks.
+Complex tasksCustom solutions are needed when data is scattered (websites, social media, reports) and require intelligent processing rather than simple parsing.Ready-made APIs may struggle with complex tasks like working with heterogeneous data from multiple sources and addressing specific tasks.

-RisksRisk of development errors, the need for a strong team, risks of model “hallucinations,” and quality control challenges.
+RisksRisk of development errors, the need for a strong team, risks of factual inconsistencies, prompt injection, unauthorized access risks, and quality control challenges.

 Off-the-shelf models may lack advanced domain-specific understanding and may not fully align with specific business needs, missing critical data insights.